cmusphinx/cmusphinx.github.io/wiki/tutorialadapt.md

 ### Recreating the adapted sendump file

 If you want to save space for the model you can use sendump file supported by pocketsphinx.
 For sphinx4 you don't need that.
-To recreate the ''sendump'' file from the updated ''mixture_weights'' file:
+To recreate the `sendump` file from the updated `mixture_weights` file:

 	./mk_s2sendump \